-Your coded study information and samples may also be used for additional unanticipated medical and/or scientific research projects in the future relating to HIV-1 or the development of the GS-9350 (but at all times in compliance with applicable law and regulation).
+Your coded study information and samples may also be used for additional unanticipated medical and/or scientific research projects in the future relating to HIV-1 or the development of the EVG/FTC/TDF/GS-9350 (but at all times in compliance with applicable law and regulation).

 As explained in this consent form, treatment in this study is randomized and neither you nor your Study Doctor will know whether you have received the study drug until the study is over.
 While this is the case, the study is referred to as being "blinded."
-The study needs to be blinded because you and the research doctors or nurse may be more or less likely to report side effects or benefit from the study medication if you know what you are taking and what the possible side effects are for each medicine.
-Therefore, it is important that the study remains blinded until it is over.
-By signing this consent form you agree that you will not be able to have access to information about which medication you are receiving until the study is over.
+The study needs to be blinded to ensure its scientific integrity, so it is important that it remains this way until the study is over.
+By signing this consent form you agree that you will not be able to have access to information about your participation in the study until the study is over.
 After that, you can obtain access to your information through your Study Doctor.